Arctic Vets

 Arctic Vets is a Canadian documentary television series, which premiered on CBC Television in February 2021.
 The series profiles the veterinary team at the Assiniboine Park Conservancy in Winnipeg, Manitoba, who specialize in the care of Arctic animals such as seals, polar bears and muskox.

+The series received a Canadian Screen Award nomination for Best Factual Series at the 11th Canadian Screen Awards in 2023.